TINOREJI/Thermal-Infrared-Object-Detection-For-Aerial-Crafts/README.md

 The Predicted Output will be stored in `.runs/detect/`

-## Run Locally Thermal Detection Application
+## Run Locally Infrared Object Detection Application
 After Downloading Repo and Opening the Folder in VS Code or PyCharm.

-Create and activate an virtual environment, as follows:
+Create and activate a virtual environment, as follows:
 ```bash
   $ cd Thermal-Infrared-Object-Detection-For-Aerial-Crafts
   $ py -3 -m venv .venv